Comparisons

 Which auto-investing app has the lowest fees?

-Slyce and Robinhood's base tier are both $0/month.
-Acorns, Stash, and Betterment charge monthly subscriptions that vary by tier — current figures are on each app's pricing page.
-For a small portfolio, subscription costs dominate.
-For a larger portfolio, the percentage drag matters less.
+Robinhood's base tier is $0/month, and free fractional-share brokers like Fidelity charge nothing either.
+Slyce, Acorns, Stash, and Betterment all charge — Slyce is a flat $9.99/month; Acorns, Stash, and Betterment vary by tier (current figures on each app's pricing page).
+For a small portfolio, subscription costs dominate, so a free DIY app is cheapest there.
 No-fee doesn't mean no tradeoffs: the way a $0 app earns money (interchange, securities lending, order flow) is worth understanding before you commit.

 Can I use multiple auto-investing apps at once?